 Then you have a list of vebs that can be linking or action: appear, feel, grow, look, prove, remain, smell, sound, taste, and turn.

 If you can substitute any of the verbs on this second list with an equal sign ( = ) and the sentence still makes sense, the verb is almost always linking.

 Brandon's face will turn red.

 Face = subject; will turn = linking verb; red = adjective as subject complement.
-[Will turn is linking because if you substitute this verb with an equal sign, the sentence still makes sense.]
+(Will turn is a linking verb because if you substitute an equal sign, the sentence still makes sense.)

 When Michelle woke up this morning, she felt sick.

 She = subject; felt = linking verb; sick = subject complement.
-[Felt is linking because if you substitute this verb with an equal sign, the sentence still makes sense.]
+(Felt is a linking verb because if you substitute this felt with an equal sign, the sentence still makes sense.)

 Michelle felt her forehead but did not detect a temperature.

 Michelle = subject; felt = action verb.
 She felt what?
 Forehead = direct object.
-[Felt is action because if you substitute this felt with an equal sign, the sentence does not make sense.]
+(Felt is an action verb because if you substitute this felt with an equal sign, the sentence does not make sense.)

 Use subject pronouns as subject complements.